zendesk/copenhagen_theme/README.md

 We use [lighthouse](https://github.com/GoogleChrome/lighthouse) to automate accessibility testing.

-To run the accesibility audits locally, do the following:
+To run the accessibility audits locally, do the following:

 1. Create a `.zat` file (see [example](.zat.example));
 2. Run the [local theme preview](https://support.zendesk.com/hc/en-us/articles/4408822095642);